moesteelo/Predicting-Temperature-with-CO2-Data/README.md

-# Fighting-WildFire-With-Data
+# Demand for Electric Car
-Using complex data to help uncover the leading causes of wild fire and how to use Machine Learning data to prevent the next wild fire!
+Using complex data to create a machine learning model that can be used to gauge the demand for consumer All-Electric (EV) vehicles in the yers to come in the United States.

 ## Topic
 We are hoping to explore the relationship between CO2 and climate to predict future CO2 levels/temperatures and consequently understand the how these things will affect our habitat in the years to come.
 We chose this subject as climate change is an unavoidable part of life and being able to understand the ways in which this phenomenon will unfold will be important when planning for the future.
 With this exploration we plan to understand how climate and  CO2 emissions affect our habitat.